anushadatar/simulated-mimo/README.md

 Olin College SP21 Principles of Wireless Communications Lab 2a.
 # Summary
-This repository contains code and documentation associated with decoding signals sent and received by a MIMO systme with 4 antennas.
+This repository contains code and documentation associated with decoding signals sent and received by a MIMO system with 2 transmitting antennas and two receiving antennas.
 We decoded the data provided in class (included in the file [2User2Antenna.mat](https://github.com/anushadatar/simulated-mimo/blob/main/2User2AntennaBS.mat)) using both a zero-forcing receiver and an MMSE receiver.